procore/sdt-uav/README.md

 `uav.model(model)`

 Arguments:
-- `model`: a raw object, with any properties, to be used as the view model.
+- `model`: an object to be used as the view model.

 Returns: An object with the same properties as `model`.
-When a property on this object is changed, any template expressions which reference it will be reevaluated and rendered.
+When a property on this object is changed, any template expressions which reference it will be reevaluated and, if necessary, rendered.

 ```javascript
 const model = uav.model({